khalilou88/semantic-icons/README.md

 ### Features

 - Easy integration with Angular projects
-- Customizable icon styling (size, color, etc.)
+- No extra components or services required
 - Tree-shakeable for optimal bundle size
+- Easy to customize with CSS or inputs (size, color, etc.)
+- Accessible by default

 ### Angular libraries